-vampire fairy twilight goth emo punk sk8er roleplay gaming social network
+social network for scene kids: vampire fairy goth emo punk roleplay gaming

 So, in my literature class we are studying European folk tales.
 Mostly Hans Christian Anderson, the brothers Grimm and Charles Perrault.
 If you were to name any famous European faerie or folk tale you will almost always find one of these three authors behind it.
 Like, for instance, Perrault wrote Cinderella, Sleeping Beauty and Little Red Riding Hood, just to name a few.
 And almost everyone knows the tales of Anderson and Grimm.
 It’s my favourite class.
 It’s almost like getting to play the whole time because you get to read fun stuff.
 Who doesn’t want to read a faerie tale and get credit for it?